 A typical reef environment is what is needed for Leather Corals.
 They are generally very hardy and will thrive in a properly maintained reef aquarium.
 Most need a moderate to strong water flow.
 This is best accomplished with a single or multiple powerheads dependent on tank size.
 If you want to get fancy you can even add a wave maker!

 All mushrooms are semi-aggressive and require adequate space between themselves and other corals.
 Placement can be any where in the aquarium as long as it receives adequate water flow and lighting levels and leaves enough room around your corals that they have room for growth without infringing on another corals growing room or lighting.

 Diet and Feeding

 Leathers can also get nutrients from the water.
 They can collect microplankton and zooplankton with their polyps to obtain the nutrition they require.
 They would certainly benefit from the occasional spot feeding.
 You can compensate for lower lighting with manually feeding a leather to sustain for short periods of time.
 Most leathers will do best when they get their needed nutrition from both the water and your tank lighting

-Your Leather Coral Package will contain 4 of the 8 listed below depending on availability
+Our Reef Aquarium Leather Coral Package contains 4 of the 8 listed below depending on availability

 (*) Finger Leather Coral